CityPulse/Event-Testing/README.md

 ## Contributers
 The EventTesting components were developed as part of the EU project CityPulse.
-The consortium member University of Applied Sciences provided the main contributions for this component.
+The consortium member University of Applied Sciences Osnabrück provided the main contributions for this component.

 ![EventMap](https://github.com/CityPulse/EventTesting/blob/master/eventbridge/eventexplorer/screen0.png)